Supermagnum/supermorse-app/README.md

 ## Morse Key Emulator

-For those who want to practice Morse code reception without physical hardware, we provide a software-based [Morse Key Emulator](https://github.com/Supermagnum/supermorse-app/tree/main/key-emulator) that:
+For those who want to practice Morse code reception without physical hardware, there is  a software-based [Morse Key Emulator](https://github.com/Supermagnum/supermorse-app/tree/main/key-emulator) that:

 - Follows the suggested learning order from alphabets.js
 - Supports simultaneous keypresses for prosigns (e.g., A+R for "end of message")